xlspurl0ck/Deep-_Learning_hw/README.md

 ### Evaluate the performance of each model

-Finally, use the testing data to evaluate each model and compare the performance.

-Use the above to answer the following:
+Based on the information gathered from the models I can provide the following information:

 > Which model has a lower loss? - The closing price model
 >